jason-heiser/tps-angular-coding-challenge/README.md

 You are free to change anything in this component but your solution should adopt the conventions established by the existing filtration functionality.

 Your solution should add no more than 20 lines of code to the file.
-Ideally, it will consist of fewer than ten lines.

 ### Hints